jpspann91/Refactor_Homework_Due09-18/README.md

 ## Usage

 Displays information on what services are offered by Horiseon.
 From Search Engine Optimization to Online Reputation Management and Social Media Marketing.
-Header includes the company name with a nav bar situated to the right.
-Each nav point takes you to that area of the site that lists information
+Header includes the company name with a navigation bar situated to the right.
+Each navigation point takes you to that area of the site that lists information

 ## Contributing